How global taskforce caught 'worst' paedophile

 Yet, behind the scenes, he operated under anonymous usernames on the dark web to share videos and images of paedophilia, blackmailing victims into sending him horrific material he would then pass on to other offenders.

-Police said the 29-year-old simply enjoyed inflicting pain, while officers at the National Crime Agency (NCA) described him as one of the most prolific and depraved offenders they had ever encountered.
+The National Crime Agency (NCA) said the 29-year-old simply enjoyed inflicting pain, describing him as one of the most prolific and depraved offenders they had ever encountered.

 They estimate he had more than 50 victims over a period of eight years from 2009 to 2017.